What is mastering?

 Can you mix music as well?

 We do offer a basic mix service and even a basic Atmos service.
 Before switching to mastering our main engineer worked in a commercial recording studio and gained years of experience mixing tracks.
-Logic Pro is the weapon of choice (in most cases) and you can supply WAVs or AIFs to us.
+Pro Tools is the weapon of choice (in most cases) and you can supply WAVs or AIFs to us.
 Also included in the mixing price is a free mastering!
 You will receive both final mix and mastered versions, please contact us to discuss.

 Who are you?

 UK’s Jason Mitchell is the engineer.
-Jason has been mastering for over 20 years and has a wealth of experience and expertise under his belt.
+Jason has been mastering for well over 20 years and has a wealth of experience and expertise under his belt.